Cowboys News App [Android]

-The Dallas struggled.
-It's as simple as that.
+The Dallas offense struggled.
+It’s as simple as that.
 From the play calling, to the quarterback, to the offensive line, to the receiving targets, and even your All-Pro running back.
 Everyone on the offensive side of the ball bears some amount of responsibility for the lack of effectiveness.

 Tavon Austin came with a ton of fanfare.
 He was viewed as a weapon you could use in many ways.
 Think of a lesser version of Tyreek Hill.